 You will also be able to search for and request to join an existing team!
-Detailed information about this process will be included in the Team Formation Guide, which will be posted on the Space Apps resources page and on your user dashboard before team formation opens.
+See the Team Formation Guide on the Space Apps resources page.

 Can I remove someone from my team, leave a team, or delete my team entirely?

 You cannot remove other members from the team once they have joined.
 But any user can leave a team by selecting the "Leave Team" option at the bottom of the Team Members tab on the team page.

 In order to delete a team entirely, all team members must select the "Leave Team" option on the Team Members tab of the team page.